bearswang/bearswang/README.md

 I have worked on projects related to robot perception, navigation, communication, and simulation.

+I have some publications on IEEE NETW/TITS/JSTSP/RAL/ICRA and received some awards from IEEE SPCC/ICC/TWC/WCL.

-Look forward to an exciting collaboration on robotics or autonomous driving.
+Look forward to an exciting collaboration with you!

 **Skills**: **Python**, **ROS**, **C++**, **Carla**, and more.